aws-samples/sample-avp-iot-demo/README.md

 npm run dev
 ```

 The command will open up a server on port 3000.
-From your broiwser, navigate to http://localhost:3000/ to view the app.
+From your browser, navigate to http://localhost:3000/ to view the app.